 Dinner by Heston Blumenthal caused quite the stir when it opened at the Mandarin Oriental Hyde Park in 2011.
-A decade later, having survived forced closures by both a devastating fire that swept through the hotel in 2018 and the coronavirus pandemic, it continues to enthral diners with Blumenthal’s Willy Wonka-ish approach to cooking.
+A decade later, having survived forced closures by both a devastating fire that swept through the hotel in 2018 and the coronavirus pandemic, it continues to enthrall diners with Blumenthal’s Willy Wonka-ish approach to cooking.
 Dishes are inspired by the chef’s travels through the history of British cookbooks and some, such as the infamous Meat Fruit, created using a recipe from the 1500s, have been mainstays on the menu since the restaurant opened.
 This is more an event than simply dinner.

 Claude Bosi at Bibendum, South Kensington**

 It would be remiss of Michelin not to give the restaurant housed in its eponymous building a star or two.
-Lucky, then, that Claude Bosi has been ruling the roost at Michelin House since 2017, the same year it was award two of the tyre maker’s coveted stars.
+Lucky, then, that Claude Bosi has been ruling the roost at Michelin House since 2017, the same year it was awarded two of the tyre maker’s coveted stars.
 The Bibendum space is also home to an oyster bar and cocktail bar but it is the signature restaurant, Claude Bosi, that is the star of the show.
 The cooking is of the big, bold and unashamedly French variety, with dishes that draw on Bosi’s heritage served in one of the prettiest dining rooms in the capital.

 Five Fields, Chelsea*